Most frequent questions and answers

 CHAMP1-Short for Chromosome Alignment- Maintaining Phosphoprotein.
 CHAMP1 an ultra rare genetic disease discovered in 2015.
 It is located on chromosome 13 and is said to be crucial in cell division called mitosis.
 The mutation of the CHAMP1 gene is refered to as Haploinsufficiency, this means out of the 2 alleles the mutation causes a loss of function to one leaving those affected with a single functional copy.
 Patients with CHAMP1 have a reduction in the CHAMP1 protein below the 50% which is necessary for proper neurological Function and development.

-CHAMP1 is considered De novo mutation, it is not inherited from the parents but completely new to the genome of the individual.
+CHAMP1 is most commonly a De novo mutation, meaning it is not inherited from the parents but completely new to the genome of the individual.
+There are also reported cases of missense mutations inheritably passed down.
+These patients express a milder phenotype.

 Children with CHAMP1 have varying levels of functionality.
 The lack of protein is responsible for a multitude of symptoms.
 Given the limited sample size of patients they are often affected differently.